How To Stay Healthy While Travelling For Work

 Resting during a work trip may seem impossible.
 You’ll probably be up for many hours.
 You might have an early flight or be driving for hours.
 You’ll feel extremely drained once you finally arrive but that doesn’t mean you will get any rest.

 If your day is packed with travel time followed by events or meetings, it’s likely you won’t see the bed as soon as your body would like.
-You might have time for a power nap on the plan, however, real rest may not be something you'll enjoy any time soon.
+You might have time for a power nap on the plane, however, real rest may not be something you'll enjoy any time soon.

 Then once you are ready for bed, there are more obstacles to slumber.
 It’s a new bed and new environment so your body has to adjust.
 Consider reading before bed instead of watching the tube.
 This relaxes you more and carries you off to sleep.

 How to Improve the Health of Your Travelling Employees